-- Tax time is approaching.
-You know what that means?
-It means that there are quite a few tax deduction tips you should definitely know about if you want to make the most out of your tax return.
+- Tax time is fast approaching.
+Do you know what that means?
+It means that there are quite a few tax deduction tips you should know about if you want to make the most out of your tax return.

-- As a business owner you can claim tax deductions for a lot of things you probably did not know about.
+- As a business owner, you can claim tax deductions for a lot of things you probably didn't know about.

-- That includes your actual accountant fees you've been spending without realising they are deductible, self-education expenses and more, much more.
+- That includes the accountant fees you've been spending without realising they are deductible, self-education expenses and more, much more.

-While there are thousands of potential deductions that your business can claim, here are 7that are often overlooked, which you can use to instantly reduce your tax bill this year.
+While there are thousands of potential deductions that your business can claim, here are the seven 7 most overlooked deductions which you can use to instantly reduce your tax bill this year:

 - So, dig out the receipts from your accountant last year and be sure to claim all of the costs as a business expense.